FallerS/FallerS.github.io/_posts/2021-01-19-Portfolio Construction and Optimization.md

 For now, let's plot the efficient frontier considering **all** of the industries at our disposal.

-The efficient frontier shows the optimal weightings out of all possible combinations of industries we could invest in in terms of either choose a defined risk budget and get the best possible returns or choose a return goal and get the least risk.
+The efficient frontier shows the optimal weightings out of all possible combinations of industries we could invest in terms of either choose a defined risk budget and get the best possible returns or choose a return goal and get the least risk.

 ```python
 plot_ef(n_points=50, er=er, cov=cov, style='.-', legend=True)